-Figure 1: Site Location 3 Figure 2: Direction to the site Figure 3: Quarry situated about 1km from the site Figure 4: Closest homestead situated about 300m from the site Figure 5: Kaya Gandini situated about 3Km from the site boundary Figure 6: A section of site access road.
-Figure 7: A section of project site and neighbourhood.
-5 Figure 8: A section of the proposed 3 acre zone with a single mature tree Figure 9: Mean monthly rainfall for 10 closest rainfall stations within project area.
-Figure 10: Some participants during consultative meeting
+Figure 1: Site Location Error!
+Bookmark not defined.
+Figure 2: Direction to the site Error!
+Bookmark not defined.
+Figure 3: Quarry situated about 1km from the site Error!
+Bookmark not defined.
+Figure 4: Closest homestead situated about 300m from the site Error!
+Bookmark not defined.
+Figure 5: Kaya Gandini situated about 3Km from the site boundary Error!
+Bookmark not defined.
+Figure 6: A section of site access road.
+Error!
+Bookmark not defined.
+Figure 7: A section of project site and neighbourhood Error!
+Bookmark not defined.
+Figure 8: A section of the proposed 3 acre zone with a single mature tree Error!
+Bookmark not defined.
+Figure 9: Mean monthly rainfall for 10 closest rainfall stations within projections ect area.
+Error!
+Bookmark not defined.
+Figure 10: Some participants during consultative meeting.
+52